JYC-ncku/Humid-Air-Simulation-on-GPU/README.md

 More informations are in [here](HLL_1D_Euler)

+## HLL_2D_Euler
+This program upgrades the 1D HLL solver to a 2D domain and verifies the computational accuracy by swapping the X and Y directions for symmetry validation.

+More informations are in [here](HLL_2D_Euler)

+## HLL_2D_2nd_Euler
+This program reruns the 2D HLL Euler solver with second-order reconstruction using the Minmod limiter and compares the results with those obtained from the first-order scheme.

+More informations are in [here](HLL_2D_2nd_Euler)

 ## 4_contact_problem
 This program solves the classic 2D Riemann problem using the Exact Riemann Solver.